 Important Note

-Each lender has different interest rates and effective costs (processing fee, insurance, GST on fees) for personal loans.
-Always check the effective rate or Annual Percentage Rate (APR) when comparing things side by side.
+Lenders are charged varying interest rates and effective costs (processing fee, insurance, GST on fees) on personal loans.
+When comparing things, it is always important to look at the effective rate or Annual Percentage Rate (APR)

 Eligibility & Documentation